-Organisation, Business and Corporate Deposit Account – Terms and Conditions
+Organisation and Corporate Deposit Account – Terms and Conditions

 Organisations are required to provide signed copies of the authority to establish the account and for the Nominated Persons to operate the account.

-If the organisation has indicated that both Nominated Contacts are required to authorise a transaction, no transaction will be enacted unless both contacts have approved the transaction.
+If the organisation has indicated that two Nominated Contacts are required to authorise a transaction, no transaction will be enacted unless both contacts have approved the transaction.
 Organisations may forward a letter signed by both Nominated Contacts to provide a temporary substitute for periods not exceeding three months to allow for holiday cover etc.

 Organisations other than sole traders which chose the online account access must ensure that all interested parties have access to the credit union e-Web portal.